 Cajun Cornbread Biscuit Dressing

 While we will always make the traditional cornbread biscuit dressing at Thanksgiving, I did decide to get creative with this recipe the other day.
 I put a Cajun spin on this classic side dish – and in the process, the side dish became a main dish.
-With the added veggies and Andouille sausage, this Cajun Cornbread Biscuit Dressing turned into a magical and delicious meal.
+With the added veggies and Andouille sausage, this Cajun Cornbread Biscuit Dressing turned into a magical, Louisiana-inspired meal.
 We served up squares of this dressing alongside roasted veggies, and there were plenty of “mmm…that’s really good” comments at the table!

 This Cajun Cornbread Biscuit Dressing is a combination of many of my favorite Southern things – cornbread, biscuits, Andouille sausage.
 It’s unique for sure, but damn is it delicious!
 While biscuits in dressing likely originated as a way to use day-old biscuits, I now bake up a batch of biscuits solely for crumbling into dressing.
 And I cheat and use refrigerated biscuit dough.
 If you’re so inspired, you could make homemade biscuits using my go-to biscuit recipe.
-I’m sure it would taste amazing!
+I’m sure the flavor would be amazing!